-The Kerry Blue Terrier originates from Ireland.
+The Kerry Blue Terrier originally comes from Ireland.
 The dog has a strong hunting instinct.
-Besides, he loves his family.
-Since the animal tends to bark, it is an excellent guard dog.
-However, the dog should not be kept in a kennel or on a chain.
-These animals have a very great urge to move and need a lot of exercise.
+It also loves its family.
+As it tends to bark, it is an excellent guard dog.
+However, it should not be kept in a kennel or on a chain.
+These animals have a great urge to move and need plenty of exercise.

-The Kerry Blue Terrier belongs to the medium-sized pets.
-The animal is characterized by its straight posture and muscular limbs.
-The Kerry Blue Terrier looks very similar to a smooth fox terrier.
-However, it differs greatly from it by the wool of its coat.
+The Kerry Blue Terrier is a medium-sized pet.
+It is characterized by an upright posture and muscular limbs.
+The Kerry Blue Terrier looks very similar to the smooth-haired fox terrier.
+However, it is clearly distinguished from the smooth-haired fox terrier by its woolly coat.

-Kerry Blue Terriers have some distinctive features that set them apart from other dogs.
-They should correspond to these.
-This is especially important if the dogs are to participate in a competition.
+The Kerry Blue Terrier has some characteristic features that distinguish it from other dogs.
+You should match these characteristics.
+This is particularly important if the dogs are to take part in a competition.

-The dogs are usually born with black hair.
-However, the coat then usually changes color again to gray silver.
+The dogs are usually born with a black coat.
+However, the coat usually turns silver-grey later on.

-The Kerry Blue Terrier is a smart, independent and playful breed.
-They love to be a part of the family.
-Their sense of fun makes them a fantastic playmate and companion for children.
-This breed has Irish charm and their naughty and mischievous terrier antics.
-These can entertain the whole family.
+The Kerry Blue Terrier is an intelligent, independent and playful breed.
+He loves to be part of the family.
+Its sense of fun makes it a fantastic playmate and companion for children.
+This breed has that Irish charm and their cheeky and mischievous terrier antics.
+They can entertain the whole family.
 However, this breed should ideally be the only pet in the household.
-This way, you can avoid your rabbit unintentionally becoming your Kerry Blue Terrier's prey.
+This will prevent the rabbit from accidentally becoming the Kerry Blue Terrier's prey.

 True to its Irish roots, it is safe to say about the Kerry Blue Terrier that barking can be a problem for this breed.
-So think about your circumstances before choosing this breed, or invest in a noise guard.
-There are benefits to the dogs' willingness to bark.
-As long as this is combined with the protective instinct of the animals.
-Thus, the animals become excellent watchdogs - no alarm system is needed when these friends are watching over you.
+Therefore, you should consider your living circumstances before choosing this breed, or invest in noise protection.
+Barking also has its advantages.
+Provided it is combined with their protective instinct.
+This makes them excellent guard dogs - no need for an alarm system when these friends are looking out for you.

-Be careful when you let the Kerry Blue Terrier off the leash.
+Be careful when you let your Kerry Blue Terrier off the lead.
 The dog's hunting instinct can lead to all sorts of mischief.
-Therefore, always make sure that you are in a safe place before letting the animal off the leash.
-Another less desirable trait of dogs, is their love for digging.
-So if you have a green finger and value your lawn and flower beds, this breed may not be the best choice.
+So always make sure you are in a safe place before letting him off the lead.
+Another less desirable trait of this breed is a penchant for digging.
+So if you have a green finger and care about your lawn and flower beds, this breed may not be the best choice.

-It is important that Kerry Blue Terriers like to spend time with you.
-They don't like it very much when you leave them alone for a long time.
-This is because they can suffer from separation anxiety.
-This can cause the dog's behavior to change.
+It is important that the Kerry Blue Terrier likes to spend time with you.
+He doesn't particularly like it when you leave him alone for long periods of time.
+This can lead to separation anxiety and undesirable behavioral changes.

 The right food

-The Kerry Blue Terrier is adaptable and easy-going.
-Allow him a lot of exercise and social time with the family.
+The Kerry Blue Terrier is an adaptable and relaxed dog.
+Give him plenty of exercise and time with the family.
 Then he will be very happy.

-These hardy dogs can tolerate most weather.
-They originate from the vast landscape of Ireland.
-Thanks to their dense and dark coats, they do particularly well in cold weather.
+These robust dogs can withstand most weather conditions.
+They originate from the vast landscapes of Ireland.
+Their dense, dark coat makes them particularly resistant to the cold.
 The Kerry Blue Terrier can also tolerate higher temperatures.
-However, it is difficult for the animals to regulate their body temperature in extreme heat.
-This is because they have a thick blue coat and cannot sweat.
-Try to limit the time spent outside with your Kerry Blue Terrier in very high temperatures.
+However, the animals find it difficult to regulate their body temperature in extreme heat.
+This is because they have a thick blue coat and are unable to sweat.
+Try to limit the time you spend outside with your Kerry Blue Terrier in very high temperatures.

 Being active is what this breed is all about.
-The Kerry Blue Terrier is lively and adventurous.
-Therefore, plenty of exercise is mandatory to keep the animal happy.
-A long, daily walk, supplemented by playtime in the backyard, is a good place to start.
-Consider enrolling your dog in dog sports.
+The Kerry Blue Terrier is a lively and adventurous dog.
+Therefore, plenty of exercise is a must to keep him happy.
+A long daily walk, supplemented by playtime in the garden, is a good start.
+Also consider signing your dog up for dog sports.
 This can be a great source of energy.
-Plus, this can give your dog plenty of mental stimulation as well.
+It will also keep your dog mentally stimulated.

-Like real terriers, the Kerry Blue likes to dig.
-In particular, this dog breed tends to dig a lot if the animal can not get rid of its energy in other ways.
-Early training can teach your dog what is right and what is not.
+Like real terriers, the Kerry Blue also likes to dig.
+This dog breed is particularly prone to digging when it cannot get rid of its energy in any other way.
+Through early training, the dog can learn what is right and what is wrong.

-The Kerry Blue Terrier's thick and wavy coat is in need of care.
-Once a week you should brush your dog thoroughly.
-This will keep your dog's coat supple and shiny.
+The Kerry Blue Terrier's thick, fuzzy coat needs grooming.
+You should brush your dog thoroughly once a week.
+This will keep the coat soft and shiny.

-Kerry Blue Terrier is great family dog.
-Because he has a loving and attentive nature.
-They get along well with children, especially when they grow up together.
-These dogs love their families.
+The Kerry Blue Terrier is an excellent family dog.
+It has a loving and attentive nature.
+They get on well with children, especially if they grow up together.
+These dogs love their family.
 However, this breed does not do well in a shelter with other dogs.

 Kerry Blue Terriers are somewhat suspicious of other dogs.
-Therefore, it is best if they are the only four-legged friends in the house.
-Early socialization is crucial for your Kerry Blue Terrier to grow up to be a calm dog.
+It is therefore best if they are the only four-legged friends in the house.
+Early socialization is important to ensure that the Kerry Blue Terrier grows up to be a calm dog.

-The Kerry Blue Terrier is a naturally robust and healthy breed that often lives a long and full life.
-Responsible breeders are constantly looking for hereditary defects in their dogs' genes.
-Be sure to work with a reputable breeder to ensure your pup is healthy.
-But like all breeds, these dogs can be prone to certain health problems.
-For example, eye and orthopedic conditions.
-Regular checkups will help prevent and treat any health problems that arise.
+The Kerry Blue Terrier is a naturally robust and healthy breed that often leads a long and fulfilling life.
+Responsible breeders are constantly looking for hereditary faults in their dogs' genes.
+It is important to work with a reputable breeder to ensure that your puppy is healthy.
+As with all breeds, certain health problems can occur in these dogs.
+For example, eye diseases and orthopedic problems.
+Regular check-ups can help prevent and treat health problems.

-As accessories for Kerry Blue Terriers are particularly suitable things that serve to satisfy the dogs' urge to move.
-So you can playfully help your dog to get rid of excess energy.
-As a reward you can feed him.
-In this way, the animal learns to earn its food, has a lot of exercise and stays slim.
+Accessories for Kerry Blue Terriers that satisfy the dog's urge to move are particularly suitable.
+In this way, you can playfully help your dog to burn off excess energy.
+You can then feed him as a reward.
+In this way, the animal learns to earn its food, gets plenty of exercise and stays slim.

 Origin & History

 The Kerry Blue Terrier originates from Ireland.
-More specifically, from a hilly region known as County Kerry.
-The dog originally helped with work or hunting.
-He helped to hunt small game and catch birds, kill rats or guard the yard.
-In addition, people used the terrier to herd sheep or cows.
-The breed became more and more popular with time.
-So it soon happened that even English breeders announced interest and highly appreciated the terrier.
-After some time and due to its popularity, the animals were recognized as a dog breed by the Kennel Club.
+More precisely, from a hilly area known as County Kerry.
+Originally, the dog helped with work or hunting.
+It helped to hunt small game, catch birds, kill rats or guard the farmyard.
+The terrier was also used to herd sheep and cows.
+Over time, the breed became increasingly popular.
+English breeders soon became interested in the terrier and held it in high esteem.
+After some time and due to its popularity, the terrier was recognized as a dog breed by the Kennel Club.

-The wildness of the animals was intentionally bred into the breed at that time.
-In the first dog shows, the Kennel Club required that the terriers compete in and successfully complete a hunting trial.
-In these hunting trials, the dogs had to catch or track and corner small wild animals, for example.
-Even today, the dogs are used for hunting rats and rabbits and for herding sheep and cattle.
-Last but not least, the animals were also considered faithful companions.
+The wildness of the animals was deliberately bred into the breed at that time.
+At the first shows, the Kennel Club required the terriers to complete and pass a hunting test.
+During these hunting tests, the dogs had to catch or track down and corner small wild animals, for example.
+Even today, the dogs are still used to hunt rats and rabbits and to herd sheep and cattle.
+Last but not least, the animals were also regarded as loyal companions.

-Outside of Ireland, this striking breed was a late bloomer.
-It remained unknown for many years until it was finally recognized by the American Kennel Club (AKC) in 1922.
-It was at this time that she first made her appearance there.
-This quickly created an enthusiastic following.
-This delay was probably due to the unkempt appearance of the first generations of this breed.
+Outside Ireland, this striking breed was a late bloomer.
+It remained unknown for a long time until it was recognized by the American Kennel Club (AKC) in 1922.
+That was when it first appeared there.
+It quickly found an enthusiastic following.
+This delay was probably due to the unkempt appearance of the first generations of the breed.
 However, the true beauty of these animals was soon recognized.

-In the early years of the 19th century, an Irish patriot thought to introduce legislation to declare the terrier as the national dog of Ireland.
+In the early years of the 19th century, an Irish patriot had the intention of declaring the terrier the national dog of Ireland.
 His name was Michael Collins.
-The name of his own terrier was Convict 225, however, Michael Collins was murdered before the law could be enacted.
+His own terrier was called Convict 225, but Michael Collins was murdered before the law could come into force.
 After Collins' death, no one pursued this initiative with the same passion.